More than 2.3 million people worldwide currently live with MS. Of these, more than one million people live with a progressive form of MS.

 In April 2017, ocrelizumab was approved as a treatment for both relapsing and primary progressive MS in the US.
 It is the first licensed treatment for people with primary progressive MS. The decision was made by the US Food and Drug Administration (FDA).
 In its latest trial results, researchers found that ocrelizumab reduced relapses, MRI activity and slowed progression in relapsing MS. It was also found to slow progression in primary progressive MS.

-The opinion is currently under review by the European Commission, for a decision on an EU-wide marketing authorisation.
 Decisions about price and reimbursement will take place at the level of each member state in the context of the national health system of that country.

 Will everyone who has primary progressive MS benefit from ocrelizumab?

 As with all clinical trials, the ocrelizumab trial in primary progressive MS limited the characteristics of people who could participate.
 The trial only included people who were aged 18 to 55, who had an EDSS (Expanded Disability Status Scale – a scale to assess neurological functioning used in clinical trials) score of up to 6.5 (meaning they were able to walk with the help of a walker or bilateral crutches or other devices on both sides), and who had evidence of immune proteins in a test of their spinal fluid (“oligoclonal bands”).
 It is not possible to predict how a specific individual will respond to treatment.
 The use of ocrelizumab in clinical practice will help determine who is likely to benefit.